aman-uta-kgp/index_replica_building/README.md

 - **Scripts**: Includes Python scripts for data preprocessing, model implementation, and performance evaluation.
 - **Results and Documentation**: Out-of-sample performance metrics and visualizations comparing the two models.

-## 📂 Getting Started

-To get started with the analysis, clone the repository and follow the instructions in the `README.md` file within the `Scripts` folder.
-The code is well-documented, making it easy to understand and extend for future research or practical applications.

 ---

 Feel free to dive into our findings, experiment with the models, and contribute to enhancing this study.
 We hope this project serves as a stepping stone for further advancements in the field of financial optimization and index replication!